 Let’s start with what you can’t eat when you’re doing a Whole30 – all of these items must be completely eliminated.

 - Added sugar – In any form.
 This includes artificial sweeteners, and natural sweeteners like honey, maple syrup, and coconut sugar.
 You can find a complete list of other “hidden” names of sugar in this printable PDF.

 - Alcohol – In any form.
-This also includes alcohol that you might use for cooking, vanilla extract, and wine that may be hiding in mustard and other condiments.
+This also includes alcohol that you might use for cooking and and wine that may be hiding in mustard and other condiments.
 Read those labels!

 - Dairy – Of all kinds – cheese, milk, cream, yogurt, sour cream, cream cheese, whey, butter, etc. The one exception is ghee – or clarified butter.
 This IS allowed on a Whole30 protocol and I bet you’re going to fall in love with cooking with it.